siddlokray/cobra/docs/index.rst

-CoBrA: Correlation-Based Region Analysis
+CoBRA: Connectivity Brain Regional Analysis
 =========================================

-CoBrA is a Python library for correlation-based region analysis, providing tools for clustering, visualization, and network analysis of connectivity data.
+CoBRA is a Python library for correlation-based region analysis, providing tools for clustering, visualization, and network analysis of connectivity data.

 .. toctree::
    :maxdepth: 2